codeweberdotcom/materionextjs/typescript-version/full-version/docs/admin/external-services.md

 All passwords, tokens, and API keys are automatically encrypted using AES-256-GCM before storage.

 **Requirements:**
-- `ENCRYPTION_KEY` must be set in environment variables
+- `CREDENTIALS_ENCRYPTION_KEY` must be set in environment variables
 - Key must be 32 bytes (64 hex characters)

 **Generate Key:**